 Antica segheria veneziana Taialacqua

-The ancient Venetian sawmill "Taialacqua", which still runs on water, was constructed as a cooperative business in the 16th century.
+The ancient sawmill was constructed as a cooperative business in the 16th century

 The ancient sawmill Taialacqua was built in the 16th century as a cooperative business by the inhabitants of the town, encouraged by the town parish priest don Taialacqua, with the objective to improve the economic conditions of the local population.
 At a later time, other sawmills were built along the Molini River, which have now disappeared, and for this reason the entire valley preserves the name Val delle Seghe (Valley of Saws).
 The sawmill was, and still is, run on water.